arturminsksum/javascript-features/README.md

 # jquery-features
-javascript and jquery features
+  jquery and javascript features

-Here I collect a javascript and jquery features
+There are a javascript and jquery features